Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Numerical Results

-We plot the average rate versus the average SNR in Fig. \ref{Fig-5-1} and the average rate versus the intensity in Fig. \ref{Fig-5-2}.
+We plot the average rate versus $\Bar\gamma$ in Fig. \ref{Fig-5-1} and the average rate versus the density in Fig. \ref{Fig-5-2}.
 We only consider the optimum scheme and min-min scheme since these two schemes generally outperform the other two schemes for different sets of parameters based on Fig \ref{Fig-4}.
-Analytical values calculated from \eqref{Eqn: rate-power1} has a perfect agreement with the simulation, which verifies the accuracy.
+Analytical values calculated from \eqref{Eqn: rate-power1} has a perfect agreement with the simulation, which verifies the accuracy of our analysis.
 In Fig.~\ref{Fig-5}, we see that the optimum and min-min selection schemes have small rate differences for different values of $N$ at $\lambda=0.5$.
-For example, the rate difference is around 0.3\,[bits/sec/Hz] for $N=16$ at $\textrm{SNR}=5$\,dB.
-Interestingly, the average rate increases almost linearly with SNR and the gap between the optimum scheme and min-min scheme keeps unchanged as the average SNR increases.
-In Fig. \ref{Fig-5-2}, we see the average rate for both schemes increases as the intensity increases, but the increase in average rate with the density is not linear as that with the average SNR.
+For example, the rate difference is around 0.3\,[bits/sec/Hz] for $N=16$ at $\snr=5$\,dB.
+Interestingly, the average rate increases almost linearly with $\snr$ and the gap between the optimum scheme and min-min scheme keeps unchanged as the average $\snr$ increases.
+In Fig. \ref{Fig-5-2}, we see the average rate for both schemes increases as the RIS density increases, but the increase in average rate with the density is not linear as that with the average $\snr$.
 In addition, we observe that the upper bounds obtained via Jensen's inequality is tighter as $N$ increases.
-The similar observation will be shown in Fig. \ref{Fig-7}.
+Similar observations will be illustrated in Fig. \ref{Fig-7} as well.